gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Only to register a `CommandLineTool` for languages that are supported by build.
    * Need to make it easy to have centralised tool chain configuration that works regardless of languages in effect.

-## Story: Improved DSL for platform-specific tool chain configuration

-The Gradle model for native binaries will describe the concepts of Build Type and Platform in abstract terms, not specific to a particular tool chain.
-It is the job of the tool chain to map these concepts to concrete command-line arguments where possible.

-This story improves the mechanism whereby a tool chain supplies arguments specific to a Platform for compiling/linking etc, and provides a mechanism for providing similar mapping for Build Type.

-### Implementation

-* Add `PlatformToolInvocationAction` and `CommandLineTool.forPlatform(PlatformToolInvocationAction)`
-* Add `<T extends CompileSpec> Compiler<T> createCompiler(Class<T> compilerType)` to `CommandLineTool`.
-The type is fixed for a particular tool.
-* Replace `ToolChain.targetPlatform(Platform)` with new mechanism using `CommandLineTool.forPlatform`, so that platform specification is applied at the tool-level, rather than the tool-chain-level.
-    * Each `CommandLineTool` will have a list of `PlatformToolInvocationAction` instances.
-The first of these will contain the built-in mapping.
-    * Given a target platform, all `PlatformToolInvocationAction`s will be applied to an invocation
-    * At the end of this process, if there is an executable file specified on the invocation, the platform is buildable.
-* Platform actions should be applied to invocation prior to user args and other build model arguments
-* Add a sample, user-guide documentation and note the breaking change in the release notes.

-### User visible changes

-    interface PlatformToolInvocationAction {
-        Platform getPlatform()
-        void withInvocation(Action<CommandLineToolInvocation>)
-    }

-    model {
-        toolChains {
-            gcc(Gcc) {
-                cppCompiler.forPlatform {
-                    // Override built-in config: uses default executable if (platform.architecture.amd64) {
-                        withInvocation {
-                            args "-march", "special"
-                        }
-                    }

-                    // Add support for a custom platform (cross-compiler exe) if (platform.architecture.sparc) {
-                        withInvocation {
-                            executable "g++-sparc"
-                            args "-march", "sparc"
-                        }
-                    }

-                    // Disable support for a built-in platform if (platform.architecture.x86) {
-                        withInvocation {
-                            executable null
-                        }
-                    }
-                }
-            }

-### Test cases

-* Configure a GCC tool chain that creates x86 binaries for amd64 and vice-versa
-* Configure a GCC tool chain that is unable to create x86 binaries

-### Open issues

-* When no Platform architecture/os is defined, assume the current platform architecture/os, not the tool chain default.
-    * This will require detecting the current platform, and supplying the correct tool chain arguments when building.

 ## Story: Only use gcc/g++ front-ends for GCC tool chain